Sujataba/ExcelProject-NSWRoadCrashDataAnalysis/README.md

 #### Pivot Tables for Summary Analysis:

 - Excel Pivot tables are utilized to summarize and aggregate the data, allowing for a quick overview of key statistics.
-- Pivot tables are created to analyze accident trends over the last five years, breaking down the data by year, month, and location.
+- Pivot tables are created to analyze accident trends over the last five years, breaking down the data by year, month, weekday and day time.
 #### Conditional Formatting for Visualization:

 - Conditional formatting in Excel is employed to visually highlight patterns and anomalies in the data.